gokr/sprylang.se/docs/index.md

 # Then use it to produce [3 4]
 echo ([1 2 3 4] select: [:x > 2])
 ```
+In fact... both the above methods are now available as primitive-methods in Spry, so not needed to be implemented like above - but it still works.

 ## Vision of Spry